-Rapper Tekashi 6ix9ine will be sentenced today on racketeering, firearms and drug charges
+Rapper Tekashi 6ix9ine sentenced to 2 years in prison for racketeering, firearms and drug offenses

 The sentencing is a concluding chapter in the startling rise and dramatic fall of 6ix9ine.
 The 23-year-old burst onto the rap scene with "GUMMO" in October 2017, and particularly its music video.
 With 360 million views on YouTube, the video shows the rainbow-haired, face-tattooed rapper surrounded by guns, drugs, stacks of cash and a group of people wearing red, the color associated with the Bloods gang.

+But Hernandez was not actually a gang member when that video was made.
+He has said he used the Nine Trey gang to boost his street cred, and in exchange, he helped fund the gang's operations, according to the government sentencing memo.

-Still, prosecutors say he did not join the Nine Trey gang until November 2017, after the success of "GUMMO."
-The song peaked at No. 12 on the Billboard Hot 100, and he later collaborated with Nicki Minaj on their 2018 song "FEFE."
+After the success of "GUMMO," which peaked at No. 12 on the Billboard Hot 100, he continued making music and collaborated with Nicki Minaj on their 2018 song "FEFE."

 6ix9ine apologized for 'misrepresenting myself'